Sound-Rec-Ed - Sound Recorder & Editor

 • Sound-Editor - Cut sections from audio file, or join files.

 Without SoundRecEd, you could record audio from a live event using the ALSA arecord function on the command-line.
 At some point you may wish to pause the recording.
-Or, you wish to break the recording into separate files by resuming recording into a new sequentially named file.
+Or, you wish to split the recording into separate files by resuming recording into a new sequentially named file.
 However, it would take some time to manipulate the command-line to do this.
 In the meantime, you miss incoming material, and/or accidentally overwrite an existing file.
 At the same time, to conserve disk space, you may wish to initiate conversion to OGG or MP3, followed by deletion of the WAV file.
-The Sound-Recorder GUI will do all these things automatically by pressing buttons: record, stop, pause, break, ... record, etc., similar to using a tape-deck.
+The Sound-Recorder GUI will do all these things automatically by pressing buttons: record, stop, pause, split, ... record, etc., similar to using a tape-deck.

 If your recording was not cued properly, you may want to cut a small section from the front or tail ends.
 The Sound-Editor will do this, similar to rewinding tape a bit to cue the next item.
-The Sound-Editor helps break long audio recording files into separate files.
+The Sound-Editor helps split long audio recording files into separate files.
 It shows information visually about a recording, and it can apply segue fading, if desired.
 If you need to record unattended for an extended period of time, you can set SoundRecorder to periodically break the recording into separate sequentially numbered files.
 The files can later be conveniently edited, cut-down or joined together (spliced), by Sound-Editor.

 Conventional audio CD's can be made from the WAV-files captured by Sound-Recorder.